 - what are the main technical, commercial, and environmental risks to the project’s success

 - how will these be effectively managed

-- are the milestones and evaluation procedures appropriate
+- are the milestones, success criteria and evaluation procedures appropriate

 Question 6.
 Technical team and expertise

 Who is in the technical team?
 What expertise do they offer?

 Provide a brief description of your technical team, including any subcontractors.

 - how each organisation has the skills, capabilities, and experience to deliver the intended benefits

 - how much of their time will be spent on the project

 - the project management role